Skip to main content

 Individuals pay CGT on any capital gains over the annual tax-free allowance

-• The tax-free allowance in 2023/24 is £6,000.
+• The tax-free allowance is £3,000.
 Each individual, including a husband and wife or civil partners, can claim this allowance.

-• The rate of CGT depends on the size of your gain, your taxable income and whether the gain was made on residential property.
+• The rate of CGT depends on the size of your gain and your taxable income.

-• If you are a higher rate income tax payer, you will pay CGT at 28% on residential property and 20% on other chargeable assets.
+• If you are a higher rate income tax payer, you will pay CGT at 24% on chargeable assets.

 • For those paying the lower income tax rate, any taxable gain is added to their other taxable income.
-CGT is charged at 10% on any amounts within the basic income tax band, and 20% thereafter.
+From 30 October 2024, CGT is charged at 18% on any amounts within the basic income tax band, and 24% thereafter (previously 10% and 20% respectively).

 • There is usually no CGT when you sell your home.
-But sales of other residential property attract an extra 8% CGT (so CGT is charged at 18% or 28%).
+But sales of other residential property attract CGT.

 • CGT is payable on 31 January following the end of the tax year in which the gain is made.